vietfin/vietfin/CONTRIBUTING.md

 - The real/concrete implementation of the data fetching from provider Fmarket is in the `FundsFmarket` class.
 - The data standardized model is the `FmarketFundInfoData` class and its peers, which is located in `/vietfin/providers/fmarket/models/`.

-## Codebase Class Diagram
+## Codebase Structure

-I followed the [six types of relationships in UML class diagrams](https://blog.visual-paradigm.com/what-are-the-six-types-of-relationships-in-uml-class-diagrams/) and [mermaid.js class diagrams syntax](https://mermaid.js.org/syntax/classDiagram.html) to create this class diagram.
-I expect that it gives a good bird-eye view of the codebase.
+I followed the [six types of relationships in UML class diagrams](https://blog.visual-paradigm.com/what-are-the-six-types-of-relationships-in-uml-class-diagrams/) and [mermaid.js class diagrams syntax](https://mermaid.js.org/syntax/classDiagram.html) to create this class diagram, which is expected to give a good bird-eye view of the codebase.

 ```mermaid
 ---